microsoft/Olive/docs/source/tutorials/configure_systems.rst

 * :code:`execution_providers`: The execution provider list that are supported by the accelerator.
 For e.g. ["CUDAExecutionProvider", "CPUExecutionProvider"].

 The **host** only use the device attribute to run the passes.
 Instead, the **target** uses both device and execution_providers attributes to run passes or evaluate models.
-Most of time, the **host** and **target** are the same, but they can be different in some cases.
-For example, you can run a Pass on a local machine with a CPU and evaluate a Model on a remote machine with a GPU.

 Local System
 -------------